'Bounce back loans' – help for small businesses and income support for those missing out elsewhere, eg, limited company directors and self-employed

 - You can borrow between £2,000 and £50,000.
 Though the amount is capped at 25% of your total turnover (usually for calendar year 2019, or new businesses can estimate).

 - No interest will be charged and no repayments will need to be made in the first 12 months.
+This means you have a whole year before you have to start paying the loan back.

 - After 12 months, all banks will charge a fixed 2.5% annual interest.
 This is far cheaper than a typical personal loan.